Hyundai Stops Palisade Sales, Recalls 68K Over Power-Seat Risk

 What Hyundai is recalling

-- Vehicles: 2026 Hyundai Palisade SUVs built with the power-folding second- and third-row seat option.
-Roughly 68,000 vehicles in the US.
+- Vehicles: 2026 Palisades built with the power-folding second- and third-row seat option — roughly 68,000 in the US.

-- Defect: The seat-fold and slide actuators can fail to register an obstruction (including a child or pet) during operation.
-The mechanism continues to fold or slide rather than stopping.
+- Defect: the seat-fold and slide actuators can fail to register an obstruction (a child or pet included) and keep moving instead of stopping.

-- Status: Sales stop in effect for affected build configurations.
-Recall remedy is in development.
-Owner notification letters expected mid-summer 2026.
+- Status: sales stop in effect for affected build configurations; remedy in development; owner letters expected mid-summer 2026.

-- What to do if you own one: Park the second- and third-row seats in their upright position and do not use the power-fold function.
-Keep children and pets clear of the seat tracks.
-Watch for the formal recall notice (NHTSA recall number is pending).
+- If you own one: park the second- and third-row seats upright and do not use the power-fold function.
+Keep kids and pets clear of the seat tracks.
+Watch for the formal notice (NHTSA number pending).

 Why this is bad timing for Hyundai

-The Palisade is one of the highest-margin vehicles in Hyundai's US lineup.
-The 2026 refresh — bigger screens, the new SE/SEL/Limited/Calligraphy trim structure, plug-in hybrid availability — was supposed to widen the gap over its mechanical twin, the Kia Telluride.
+The Palisade is one of the highest-margin vehicles in Hyundai's US lineup, and the 2026 refresh — bigger screens, the new SE/SEL/Limited/Calligraphy structure, PHEV availability — was supposed to stretch its lead over its mechanical twin, the Kia Telluride.

-We covered the buyer-facing comparison between those two in Kia Telluride vs Hyundai Palisade 2026.
-The TL;DR there was that the Palisade had nudged ahead on interior quality and tech, and the Telluride still won on resale and slightly cleaner third-row access.
-This recall doesn't change the mechanical comparison, but it complicates the timing for anyone shopping between the two right now.
+I covered that buyer-facing matchup in Kia Telluride vs Hyundai Palisade 2026.
+My short version there: the Palisade had nudged ahead on interior and tech, while the Telluride held resale and slightly cleaner third-row access.
+This recall doesn't change the mechanical comparison, but it absolutely complicates the timing for anyone shopping between them right now.
+Hyundai's been on a multi-year quality climb, and a child-safety recall rooted in a convenience feature undoes a lot of that goodwill in one news cycle — the Theta II engine saga is still in living memory for the part of the market that tracks this stuff.

 What it means for buyers

-If you've already ordered a 2026 Palisade.
-Call your dealer.
-Confirm whether the configuration you ordered includes power-folding second- and third-row seats (Limited and Calligraphy trims typically do; SE and SEL do not on most build sheets).
-If it does, delivery is on hold until Hyundai issues the remedy.
+If you've already ordered a 2026 Palisade, call your dealer and confirm whether your build has the power-folding second- and third-row seats (Limited and Calligraphy usually do; SE and SEL usually don't).
+If it does, delivery is on hold until the remedy ships.
 If it doesn't, your order isn't affected.

-- Kia Telluride: same platform, no recall, slightly cleaner styling cues for some buyers.
-Currently the easier yes if you need a three-row in May.
+- Kia Telluride: same platform, no recall — the easier yes if you need a three-row this month.

-- Toyota Grand Highlander: Hybrid Max powertrain is segment-leading.
-Tighter inventory than the Telluride but a real alternative.
+- Toyota Grand Highlander: the Hybrid Max powertrain is segment-leading; tighter inventory than the Telluride but a real alternative.

-- Mazda CX-90 PHEV: punches above its weight on interior quality.
-We'll have a dedicated comparison soon.
+- Mazda CX-90 PHEV: punches above its weight on cabin quality.

-If you own a 2025 or older Palisade.
-The recall applies only to 2026 builds.
-Earlier model years used a different seat actuator design.
-Watch NHTSA's site for any expansion, but as of mid-May, the older Palisades are not affected.
+If you own a 2025 or older Palisade, the recall is 2026-build only — earlier years used a different seat actuator.
+Watch NHTSA for any expansion, but as of mid-May the older trucks are clear.

 How this fits the broader 2026 recall trend

-Q1 2026 closed with more than 12 million US vehicles recalled across the industry, with Ford's 26C10 electrical recall the single biggest contributor at 4.3 million units.
-The Genesis G80/G90 engine-bay fire recall covered roughly 50,000 vehicles.
-Q1 2026 was the most active recall quarter since 2020.
-Cars are not getting less safe — cars are getting more software, more sensors, and more interlocks, all of which can fail in new ways that strict-liability rules then require automakers to address.
+Q1 2026 closed with more than 12 million US vehicles recalled, with Ford's 26C10 electrical recall the single biggest piece at 4.3 million units.
+The Genesis G80/G90 engine recall covered roughly 90,000 vehicles.
+It was the most active recall quarter since 2020.
+Cars aren't getting less safe — they're getting more software, sensors, and interlocks, all of which can fail in new ways that strict-liability rules then require automakers to fix.

-For buyers, the practical takeaway hasn't changed: every used car you consider should be run through the NHTSA VIN lookup for unfixed recalls before you sign.
-Every new car you're about to take delivery on should be checked for sales-stop status the morning of delivery.
-Hyundai dealers know the rules — they cannot deliver an affected Palisade — but a phone call costs you nothing.
+The practical takeaway hasn't changed: run every used car you consider through the NHTSA VIN lookup for open recalls before you sign, and check sales-stop status the morning you take delivery on anything new.
+Hyundai dealers know they can't legally hand over an affected Palisade — but a phone call costs you nothing.

 What to watch next

-Hyundai has not committed to a date for the remedy.
-Based on similar past power-seat recalls (Toyota's 2018 Sienna actuator recall, for example, took 11 weeks from notification to fix), expect deliveries of affected 2026 Palisades to resume in late July or August 2026.
+Hyundai hasn't committed to a remedy date.
+Going by similar past power-seat recalls (Toyota's 2018 Sienna actuator recall took about 11 weeks from notification to fix), I'd expect affected 2026 Palisade deliveries to resume in late July or August.
 If you're not in a hurry, that's a chance to negotiate when production catches up.
-If you are in a hurry, the Telluride is sitting on dealer lots today with no recall flag and roughly identical underpinnings.
+If you are, the Telluride is on lots today with no recall flag and nearly identical underpinnings.

-We'll update this article when Hyundai publishes the formal NHTSA recall number and the remedy timeline.
+I'll update this when Hyundai publishes the formal NHTSA number and remedy timeline.

 From the Buying Guide